 The premise design of this paper is both quantitative and qualitative as it provides an enhanced understanding of data obtained from a questionnaire combined from 8 close-ended questions and 4 open-ended questions.
 Robins, Ware, Doreis, Willing, Chung, and Lewis (2008) revealed that a mixed method design provides a premium understanding of the obtained results compared to research work based on only a single approach.
-More specifically, the collected data from the first part of the questionnaire will be analysed by simple tabulated mathematics to transfer the digits into data; illustrating the participants' social and political attitudinal experiences that help the researcher measure the societal part of the questionnaire will be quantitatively described to define the pragmatic interpretation of the participants' responses towards SPCs.
+More specifically, the collected data from the first part of the questionnaire will be analysed by simple tabulated mathematics to transfer the digits into data; illustrating the participants' social and political attitudinal experiences that help the researcher measure the societal part of this work through visualized based data.
+In addition, the data collected from the second part of the questionnaire will be quantitatively described to define the pragmatic interpretation of the participants' responses towards SPCs.